quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 connection and therefore might require sending updates in an ACK_FREQUENCY frames to ensure optimal performance, though not every change should trigger an update.
-Usually, it is not necessary to send an ACK_FREQUENCY frame more than once per RTT and probably even less frequently.
+Usually, it is not necessary to send an ACK_FREQUENCY frame more than once per RTT and likely even less frequently.
 Ideally, an ACK_FREQUENCY frame is sent only when a relevant change in the congestion window or smoothed RTT is detected that impacts the local setting of the reordering threshold or locally-selected calculation of the either Ack-Eliciting Threshold or the Requested Max Ack Delay.